harvester/harvesterhci.io/kb/2024-07-22/harvester_cluster_shutdown_and_restart.md

 1. Harvester has embedded Longhorn as the default CSI driver, each PV can have 3 or more replicas, when replicas are rescheduled to other nodes, Longhorn will copy data from source node and rebuild the replica.
 Undoubtedly, stop the PVs as much as possible before the cluster shutdown to avoid the data moving.

-1. Unlike normal kubernetes deployments which have no PVs and are more flexible & agile to deploy anywhere on the cluster, the VMs are backed by massive sized PVs, slowly to move/migrate or even pinned on certain nodes to take the advantage of pci-passthrough/vgpu/... and much more sensitive to data consistency.
+1. Unlike normal kubernetes deployments which have no PVs and are more flexible & agile to deploy anywhere on the cluster, the VMs are backed by massive sized PVs, slowly to move/migrate or even pinned on certain nodes to take the advantage of pci-passthrough/vgpu/... and are much more sensitive to data consistency.

 Needless to say, it is a bad practice to brutally power off the nodes on production environments.